wileycousins-edu/intro_to_circuits/lesson3/README.md

 ![circuit 3-3](3-3_rheostat_schem.png "variable resistor")

 As you turn the pot, you will notice your ohmmeter measuring from about 0 to 100k for the 100k pot, or 10k for the 10k pot.
-This configuration is useful when you're building a circuit and need a resistor, but you're not sure what value that resistor whould be.
+This configuration is useful when you're building a circuit and need a resistor, but you're not sure what value that resistor should be.
 In that case, you can hook in a pot as a rheostat and find the optimal value for the circuit.
 We will do this later in the lesson.

+## transistors (the fun stuff)
+Transistors (sometimes called trannies, which I will not ever do), are the building block of